$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 A polytechnic HND is often evaluated by WES as a three-year diploma rather than a Bachelor's degree, even though it required four years of study.
 Applicants who claim Bachelor's-level education points in their Express Entry profile but whose WES report shows a three-year diploma are overclaiming their education score.

 IRCC compares the education level in your profile to the WES evaluation report.
-A discrepancy between what you claimed and what WES assessed is treated as a misrepresentation, even if the original error was not intentional.
+A discrepancy can lead to a refusal or a misrepresentation concern if the information claimed was materially inaccurate.
 Always base your education claim in your profile on what the WES report actually says — not on your own reading of your degree equivalency.

 5. Claiming NYSC experience in a TEER 4 or 5 role